 Of course, it doesn’t, because despite being told to turn off the camera and a glaring increase in, well, “paranormal activity” when they leave it on, the couple refuses.
 If you’re rooting for the demon, you’re not the only one.

 Paranormal Activity tries to build tension, but in terms of actual scares, this is a joke.
 Making a loud thumping sound isn’t terrifying; it makes you jump.
 If you were outside in the real world and suddenly you heard a loud “boom,” it is instinctive to be jolted.
-You can get the same effect on the internet for free.
 This cheap little movie uses that corny scare tactic because it has nothing else.

 Using admittedly clever shadows and various tricks to pull the cover off the bed are familiar and uninteresting.
 Apparently, this demon is fond of horror film clichés as well.
 This is all mundane territory, the only difference being the use of a handheld camera in a confined setting to tell the story, the very thing that is its undoing.